-One of the most common questions that a pregnancy discrimination lawyer Los Angeles gets is, " can you get fired for being pregnant in Los Angeles? ".
+One of the most common questions that a pregnancy discrimination lawyer gets is, " can you get fired for being pregnant? ".
 The simple answer to this question is no. It's illegal to fire an employee because they are pregnant according to the Pregnancy Discrimination Act of 1978.
 As an added side note, it's also illegal for any potential employer to refuse you a job because you are pregnant.

 How To File For Unemployment Benefits

 In most states, you can simply go online to sign up for unemployment benefits.
-As your experienced Los Angeles workplace lawyer will reveal, you will never be asked by an unemployment office if you are pregnant.
+As your experienced Los Angeles workplace attorney will tell you, you will never be asked by an unemployment office if you are pregnant.
 However, they will ask if you're available to work.
 Again, you must be physically capable of working the same job skills as your previous job to be eligible for unemployment.

 Once approved, you're eligible for benefits as long as you're able to work.
 You'll need to file weekly to receive your benefits.
 When you give birth, you'll need to file that you were unable to work that week.
 All of your information will remain in the unemployment benefits system for future use.
 Once you're physically capable of returning to work, your benefits will resume.